 You must meet the application deadline and all applicable eligibility requirements to qualify for any financial aid listed above.

-Where can I go to find out about scholarships for undocumented students?
+Where can I find out about scholarships for undocumented students?

-- The Glazer Family Dreamers Resource Center provides a list of scholarships to students.
+- The Glazer Family Dreamers Resource Center offers yearly scholarships to students.

 If I am undocumented, can I go to college?